Sample Out-Of-Sample Inference Based on Wasserstein Distance: Methodological Development

 \begin{lemma} For any $T\in\left( 0,\infty\right) $ (deterministic) and $\alpha\in(0,2]$, we have that

 and

 \end{lemma}

-The second technical lemma deals with local properties of the distribution of $T_{i}\left( n\right) $ at the origin.
+The second technical lemma deals with local properties of the distribution of $T_{i}\left( n,\lambda\right) $.
 The proofs of both of these technical results are given at the end of the proof of Theorem \ref{SOSTheoremMean}, in Section \ref{Subsection_Technical_Lemmas}.

 \begin{lemma} For $X_{i}\in\mathbb{R}^{l}$ and any finite $t$, we have the Poisson approximation to binomial as: